kittipan2206/smart-bus-app/README.md

 ## Usage

 The app provides a user interface for managing bus routes and schedules.
 Users can view the nearest bus stop, expected arrival time, and distance.
 Bus drivers can sign in to access additional features.

-## Contributing

-Contributions are welcome!
-Please open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).